updated on 29 August 2023

 Find out more on our dedicated 'Paralegal' page.

-Paralegals are professionals who work in law firms, but are not qualified as solicitors or chartered legal executives.
-Although paralegals used to be seen purely as support staff, the role of paralegal has moved beyond just assisting solicitors - paralegals are becoming a distinct group of legal professionals in their own right, although at present this kind of role is still usually seen as a stepping stone to becoming a solicitor or chartered legal executive, rather than a career in itself.
+Paralegals work in law firms but aren’t qualified as solicitors or chartered legal executives.
+Although paralegals used to be seen purely as support staff, the role of a paralegal has moved beyond just assisting solicitors.
+Paralegals are a distinct group of legal professionals, although this kind of role is often used as a steppingstone to becoming a solicitor or chartered legal executive.